 Boredom can also lead to drinking again.
 Since most clients spent their free time drinking, they may be apprehensive about how they will spend their time once sober.
 Our alcohol rehab Florida will help clients develop important techniques to maintain their sobriety while also exploring new ways to spend their time.

-At 12 Keys, you’ll have plenty of opportunities to rediscover a pastime you once loved, such as art or horseback riding.
-You’ll also discover new ways to experience life, such as standup paddle boarding, deep sea fishing, and kayaking.
-12 Keys will give you a new outlook on life and a reignited passion for living.
+At 12 Keys in Florida, you’ll have plenty of opportunities to rediscover a pastime you once loved, such as art or horseback riding.
+You’ll also discover new ways to experience life, such as standup paddle boarding, deep-sea fishing, and kayaking.
+Our treatment will give you a new outlook on life and a reignited passion for living.
 You’ll find that sober living is more fun, exciting and rewarding than your days spent drinking.

 While tools and hobbies are key to maintaining long-term sobriety, clients cannot walk this journey alone.
 All those in recovery need the support of loved ones as well.
 At our alcohol rehab Florida, clients have the opportunity to participate in family therapy, which will allow them to heal bonds that their addiction broke.
 During family therapy, a client’s loved ones can learn more about the science of addiction so they can better understand the client’s journey.
 When they have a better understanding of what their loved one is facing, they can provide the kind of support that they need.

 As each client’s time spent at our alcohol rehab Florida comes to a close, it opens a new chapter for them: transitioning to their everyday lives.
 Before clients leave the safe space of our alcohol treatment facility, they will work with their therapists to develop an aftercare plan and a roadmap for their long-term sobriety.